 The platform supports both structured design reviews and informal collaboration.
 Engineers can ask quick questions, share insights, or flag issues without interrupting their workflow.
 Real-time markup tools and role-based permissions ensure feedback is addressed efficiently and by the right people.
 By documenting all changes, comments, and responsibilities in one place, teams avoid miscommunication, maintain compliance, and build a valuable knowledge base to inform future decisions.

-Connecting Design with Manufacturing Workflows
+Connecting Product Management with Manufacturing Partner

 By unifying the process from CAD design to finished products, the platform achieves impressive results: over 30% cost savings, three times faster prototyping, and twice the speed to market.
-Everything is managed from a single dashboard where files are stored, reviewed, and shared, making the entire workflow more efficient and building on the benefits of streamlined design.
+Everything is managed from a single dashboard where files are stored, reviewed, and shared, making the entire workflow more efficient and building on the benefits of streamlined project.

 Ensuring Secure File Transfers